quantum-kite/kite/docs/documentation/calculation.md

         np.savetxt("condDC.dat",condDC)
     ```

-All target functions require the following parameters:
+Most target functions require the following parameters:

 * `#!python num_moments`
   : Defines the number of moments of the Chebyshev expansion and hence the energy resolution of the calculation; see [Documentation][documentation].